sebastienjust/containup-py/README.md

 #!/usr/bin/env python3

 # Elements to import
-from containup import Stack, Service, Volume, Network, containup_cli, containup_run, VolumeMount import logging
+from containup import Stack, Service, Volume, Network, containup_run, VolumeMount import logging

 # Configure logging so you can have log output as you wish